 SAFETY DATA

+This is a SAFETY ALERT SYMBOL.
 When you see this symbol on the product, or in the manual, look for one of the following signal words and be alert to the potential for personal injury or property damage.